-Key Competency ey Competency Please rate your performance in the following areas: 9.1 Contribute to a culture of patient Effectively informs a patient of the occurrence of a medication incident or adverse drug event.
+Key Competency Please rate your performance in the following areas: Intern's Rating 9.1 Contribute to a culture of patient Effectively informs a patient of the occurrence of a medication incident or adverse drug event.
 1 2 3 4 N/O safety.
 Shares information about problems and resolutions with the workplace team.
 1 2 3 4 N/O 9.2 Contribute to continuous quality Anticipates, recognizes and manages situations that place the patient at risk.
 1 2 3 4 N/O improvement and risk management activities related to pharmacy practice.
 Identifies the occurrence of a medication incident, adverse drug event or close call and responds effectively to mitigate harm and prevent reoccurrence.
-1 2 3 4 N/O 9.3 Ensure the quality, safety and integrity of products. .3 Ensure the quality, afety and integrity of stored and transported under the conditions required to maintain 9.4 Create and Minimizes and manages distractions in the work environment.
+1 2 3 4 N/O 9.3 Ensure the quality, safety and integrity of products.
+Ensures the cleanliness of the dispensary and that products are stored and transported under the conditions required to maintain product quality, safety and integrity, including cold chain management.
+1 2 3 4 N/O 9.4 Create and Minimizes and manages distractions in the work environment.
 1 2 3 4 N/O maintain a working environment that promotes safety.
 Handles hazardous products safely by minimizing personal exposure and reducing environmental contamination.
-1 2 3 4 N/O , Manages factors that affect personal wellness including work-life balance, sleep deprivation and physical and emotional health.
+1 2 3 4 N/O F Manages factors that affect personal wellness including work-life balance, sleep deprivation and physical and emotional health.
 1 2 3 4 N/O